aca98aca/token-project/IMPLEMENTATION_PLAN.md

 ## Current Implementation Status

 The core components have been implemented, and we are now working on integration testing to ensure all parts work together properly.
+We are also upgrading the market mechanisms and agent strategies using proven libraries.

 ## Implementation Tasks